ChrisWhealy/Cordova-Create/README.md

 <a name="header5"></a>
+##Upgrade
+If you are upgrading **cva-create** from a previous version, before running a build with the new version, first run:

+    cva-create upgrade_config

+The `upgrade_config` parameter causes any new properties used by the latest version of **cva-create** to be inserted into the existing `cva-create.json` file in your home directory.
+Existing property values in `cva-create.json` will not be touched.

+Running `cva-create upgrade_config` will not build a Cordova project.

+<a name="header6"></a>
 ##Usage
-1. Start by creating the global configuration file.
+1. If this is the first time you have used **cva-create**, then you must start by creating the global configuration file.
 Open a terminal window and run:

     `cva-create gen_config`